 As a consultant, Sallie has learned a lot about what it means for a website to be successful at achieving the desired goal.
 Challenging your clients choices is an important thing to do, and it can be intimidating for consultants, but it is better to have that discussion now than have a client end up with a product that doesn’t deliver the desired results.
 Asking your clients why they are making the decisions they are is key to getting clear on what their goals are.

 There is a great opportunity for consultants to use online courses to generate leads and educate their potential clients on what type of services they offer.
 A lot of the insights on what a client needs comes from gaining clarity into what their goals are and what their metrics for success are.

 To learn more about Sallie Goetsch go to WPFanGirl.com.
 Also head over to LifterLMS.com and check out all of the things we have going on, and subscribe to our newsletter for updates, developments, and future episodes of LMScast.
+If you like this episode of LMScast, you can browse more episodes here.
 Thank you for joining us!

 Chris Badgett: Hello, and welcome back to another episode of LMScast.
 My name is Chris Badgett, and I’m joined by a special guest, Sallie Goetsch, from WP Fangirl, that’s at wpfangirl.com.
 Sallie and I have a lot in common in terms of kind of a liberal arts academic background, a passion for WordPress and community, a commitment to teaching, a history of working with clients.
 There’s a lot of fun topics we can get into on the show, and I’m excited to have a great conversation with you Sallie.
 Thanks for coming on the show.